JooZef315/Task-manager/README.md

 Tasks are stored in the browser's localStorage.
 No backend is required to persist data.

+## Caching

+The application implements caching mechanisms to enhance performance:

+- **`currentTasks` Caching**: The `currentTasks` array, which results from pagination, is cached using React's `useMemo` hook.
+This ensures that the tasks are only recalculated when the relevant state, such as the current page or task list, changes.
+- **Local Storage as Cache**: Tasks are stored in the browser's `localStorage`, which acts as a cache for task data.
+This allows tasks to persist across sessions, reducing redundant data fetching.

 ## License

 This project is licensed under the [MIT License](LICENSE).